stuart-hahn/stuart-hahn/README.md

 - [Building a Vanilla JS Frontend](https://stuart-hahn.github.io/building_a_vanilla_js_frontend)
 <!-- BLOG-POST-LIST:END -->

-## tl/dr
+## tldr

-- I'm currently learning GraphQL
+- I'm always focused on the fundamentals
-- Partnered Twitch Broadcaster
+- I'm a partnered Twitch Broadcaster
-- Background in professional gaming and community management
+- My background is in professional gaming and community management
-- 2020 Goals: Practice, practice, practice
-- Other Interests: Jaguars football, Oilers hockey, habits of top performers
+- Other Interests: Jacksonville Jaguars football, Edmonton Oilers hockey, habits of top performers, reading, video games

 ### Connect with me: